chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

 require 'aws-sdk'
 ```

-A better strategy is to move the code which requires the gem into
+A better strategy is to move the code, which requires the gem, into
 a custom resource.
 Since all the actions of custom resources run
-at converge time, this has the effect of deferring the require of
+at converge time, this defers requiring
-the gem to later in the overall chef-client execution.
+the gem until later in the overall Chef Infra Client execution.
 Unified
 mode can also be used in the resource to eliminate compile/converge
 mode issues entirely: